Gene fornby: History

 The earliest traces of human activity found in the area date back to the Nordic Bronze Age, but the settlement itself dated back to the Roman Iron Age, from around the years 400-600 AD.
 At the time of its occupation, the settlement was located at what was then the shoreline, but due to the post-glacial rebound in the area, the waterline is now about 500 m away from the settlement.

 Excavation

 Historically it was known that there were burial mounds on top of Genesmon, but it was not until the 1960s that they were investigated for the first time by the archaeologist Evert Baudou.
 Graves believed to be those of chieftains from the years 100-600 AD have been found.
 Gene Fornby was laid bare during archaeological excavations conducted by the University of Umeå between 1977 and 1988.
-The excavation revealed various buildings including a forge, believed to have been one of the largest forge in prehistoric Scandinavia.
+The excavation revealed various buildings including a forge, believed to have been one of the largest forges in prehistoric Scandinavia.
 Traces of iron production and processing were uncovered as well as bronze casting and a textile works.